Family Law

 How Social Media Might Impact Your Colorado Divorce

 In today’s digital age, your active posting on social media platforms can allow people to know what you’re doing at all times.
 While this might be fun and convenient, it can also be disastrous for your pending divorce case.
-Share the wrong information at the wrong time and it could be used against you.
+If you share the wrong information at the wrong time, it could be used against you.

-Jorgensen, Brownell & Pepin, P.C. is a family law firm renowned for presenting our clients with practical solutions in family law disputes and divorces.
-We can help you navigate your divorce while also advising you on how to use – or not use – your social media accounts throughout the process.
+Jorgensen, Brownell & Pepin, P.C. is renowned for presenting our clients with practical solutions in family law disputes and divorces.
+We can help you work through your divorce while advising you on how to use – or not use – your social media accounts throughout the process.
 Call our Colorado divorce attorneys to learn more about how we go above and beyond for our clients.

-Your Private Posts are Not Private at All
+Don’t Be Mistaken: Your Private Posts are Public

 Social Media Apps You May Want to Avoid